gabrieleginestroni/ros-robotics-2022/project1/README.md

 | _Performance on bag 2 with estimated parameters (N=38, R=0.0678045, LW=0.35301507)_      | _Performance on bag 3 with estimated parameters (N=38, R=0.0678045, LW=0.35301507)_      |

 Separating the calibration of the N parameter from the calibration of the others turned out to be convenient even because R and N are strongly correlated in the speeds formulas, leading to a unique solution which would not be possible in case of all-in-one calibration.
+Comparing the plots, we decided to pick the parameters computed from ticks data.